Bacula Systems Trademark Guidelines

 A: No. Julie may charge any price she wishes, including a price substantially less than the prices charged by Bacula Systems for its products.

-As a licensee under the GPL and other applicable licenses, you may make modifications to the software contained in Bacula Enterprise Edition or Bweb Enterprise Edition and may market the revised product in accordance with the terms of the licenses.
+As a licensee under the GPL and other applicable licenses, you may make modifications to the software contained in Bacula Enterprise or Bweb Enterprise Edition and may market the revised product in accordance with the terms of the licenses.
 In order to do this, you must follow these guidelines:

 A. You must comply with all applicable licenses for the software and the guidelines in this document.